 Overall, the lens is optically strong.
 Being a low cost lens, you can’t expect everything to be flawless, but I was pretty happy with the performance.
 It’s razor sharp and, despite the lack of contrast, delivers nice images that pop against the (very creamy) backgrounds.

-Magnification isn’t 2:1, but that’s rare to find, especially at this price point, so it’s definitely excusable.
+Magnification isn’t 2:1, but that’s rare to find on APS-C, especially at this price point, so it’s definitely excusable.

 Focusing & Other Notes